|What shall we do?

 Visit the craft stalls at Woodmill Lane or George Rex Drive.

-Go horse riding on Buffels Bay beach or in the Knysna forest.
+Go horse riding in the Knysna forest.

 Have a picnic in the Gouna indigenous forest.

 Go play at Blackwaters Mashie Golf course – fun for the family.